 Medical Laboratory Science is an inter-departmental major jointly sponsored by Department of Biology and the Department of Chemistry and Biochemistry.
 The objective of the program is to provide the student with the appropriate background for admission to an accredited medical laboratory science hospital program.
 Students electing the Medical Laboratory Science program will be assigned an advisor in the Department of Chemistry and Biochemistry and must complete either the Clinical or General concentrations to fulfill the program requirements.

 Students must submit a petition to advance to candidacy in the program following completion of Introduction to Medical Laboratory Science (CHM122), Statistics (MTH111), Molecules to Cells and its associated laboratory (BIO151 and BIO152), Anatomy and Physiology II and its associated laboratory (BIO232 and BIO233), and Organic Chemistry II and its associated laboratory (CHM252 and CHM253) with a C or better.
-At the completion of 60 hours of coursework, a 3.0 cumulative gpa and a 3.0 science gpa are required for advancement to candidacy in the Medical Laboratory Science -Clinical concentration.
-Majors who are eligible for the Clinical concentration ( a 3+1 program) usually complete their University coursework in the third year and spend their final year in a clinical internship at an affiliated hospital program.
+Majors who are eligible for the Clinical concentration complete a 3 + 1 program in which the student normally spends the first three years completing University course work necessary to fulfill general requirements for a bachelor’s degree and the fourth year in an affiliated hospital medical laboratory science program.
+Advancement to candidacy in the Medical Laboratory Science-Clinical concentration requires 3.0 for cumulative gpa and science gpa at 60 hrs of coursework completed.
 Students in this concentration traditionally apply to one or more of the affiliated hospital practicum programs* by December 1st of their junior year.
 Admission to the clinical practicum is competitive and determined by a selection committee external to Bradley.
 Continuation in the Clinical concentration of the Medical Laboratory Science program is contingent upon acceptance into an affiliated hospital clinical practicum.
 After successful completion of a clinical practicum, the student will be granted a bachelor’s degree from Bradley.
 Upon receipt of the B.S., graduates are eligible to sit for the national certification exams in Medical Laboratory Science.